 Note: Negative answers to the following questions may reflect avoidance rather than a lack of sensory sensitivity.
-Probe if necessary "If you were to get your hands messy/dirty, or food around your mouth, would it be uncomfortable for you?"
+Probe if necessary "If you were to get your hands messy/dirty or food around your mouth or hands, would it be uncomfortable for you?"

-50. Over the past month has it bothered you, having food around your mouth or on your hands?
+- 50. Over the past month has it bothered you to have food around your mouth or on your hands?
 Rating:

-0 - No sensitivity
+- 0 No sensitivity

-1 -
+- 1 -

-2 - Mild sensitivity
+- 2 Mild sensitivity

-3 -
+- 3 -

-4 - Moderate sensitivity
+- 4 Moderate sensitivity

-5 -
+- 5 -

-6 - Extreme sensitivity leading to avoidance (e.g., frequent wiping g or washing)
+- 6 Extreme sensitivity leading to avoidance (e.g., frequent wiping or washing)

-51. Over the past month has brushing your teeth bothered you?
+- 51. Over the past month has brushing your teeth bothered you?

 - 0 No oral sensitivity

 - 1 -

 - 2 Mild oral sensitivity

-- 3 -
+- 3

 - 4 Moderate oral sensitivity

-- 5
+- 5 -

 - 6 Extreme oral sensitivity leading to avoidance

-Note: Only score if child/ young person does not like to brush teeth because of oral sensitivity.
-Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour, poor self-care or self-neglect.
+Note: Only score if young person/adult does not like to brush teeth because of oral sensitivity.
+Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour or poor self-care or self-neglect.

-52. Over the past month, have strong food smells bothered you?
+52: Over the past month have strong food smells bothered you?

 - 0 No sensitivity to smell

 - 1 -

 - 2 Mild sensitivity to smell

-- 3 -
+- 3

-- 4 Moderate sensitivity to smell
+- 4 moderate sensitivity to smell

-- 5
+- 5 -

 - 6 Extreme sensitivity to smell leading to avoidance

-53. Over the past month, have you been sensitive to differences in taste?
-Do you notice slight differences in the taste of foods? (e.g. rejecting one type of orange juice because it tastes slightly different to their preferred type; noticing if recipe is prepared slightly differently from before)
+- 53. Over the past month, have you been sensitive to variation in taste?
+Do you notice slight differences in the taste of foods? (e.g., rejecting one type of orange juice because it tastes slightly different to their preferred type; noticing if recipe is prepared slightly differently from before)

 - 0 No sensitivity to variation in taste

 - 1 -

 - 2 Mild sensitivity to variation in taste

-- 3 -
+- 3 \

 - 4 Moderate sensitivity to variation in taste

 - 5 -

-- 6- Extreme sensitivity to variation in taste leading to avoidance (even if only one or two foods)
+- 6 Extreme sensitivity to variation in taste leading to avoidance (even if only one or two foods)

-- 54. Over the past month, have you strongly preferred foods to be a certain temperature (e.g., all foods must be served cold)?
+54. Over the past month, have you had strong temperature preferences? (e.g., all foods must be served cold)

 - 0 No temperature sensitivity

 - 1 -

 - 2 Mild temperature sensitivity

 - 3 -

-- 4 Moderate temperature sensitivity - 5 - - 6 Extreme temperature sensitivity leading to avoidance (even if only one or two foods) - 55.
-Over the past month have you been particularly sensitive to the texture or feel of food?
-If so, which foods, drinks, or textures/consistencies?
-Have you had difficulty eating foods that have different textures mixed together (e.g., pasta with sauce; sandwiches)?
+- 4 Moderate temperature sensitivity

+- 5 -

+- 6 Extreme temperature sensitivity leading to avoidance (even if only one or two foods)

+- 55. Over the past month have you been particularly sensitive to the texture or consistency of food?
+If so, which foods, drinks or textures/consistencies?
+Have you had difficulty eating foods that have multiple components mixed together (e.g., pasta with sauce; sandwiches)?

 - 0 No sensitivity to texture/consistency

 - 1 -

 - 2 Some sensitivity to certain textures/consistencies

 - 3-

-- 4 Moderate sensitivity to certain textures/consistencies
+- 4 Moderate sensitivity to certaintextures/consistencies

-- 5 -
+- 5

-- 6 Extreme sensitivity to certain textures/consistencies (e.g., resulting in gagging/choking or leading to complete avoidance)
+- 6- Extreme sensitivity to certain textures/consistencies (e.g., resulting in gagging/choking or leading to complete avoidance)

 - 56. Over the past month, has the smell of food been important to you in deciding whether to eat it?
 Rating:

 - 0 Never

 - 1 -

 - 2 For some foods

 - 3 -

 - 4 For most foods

-- 5 -
+- 5

-- 6 For all foods without exception (smells all foods before eating)
+- 6- For all foods without exception (smells all foods before eating)